-We found that ADFA did perform asset management for monitoring the long-term viability of 1602 Program funded projects.
-At the time of our review, there were no matters impacting the long-term viability of 1602 Program funded projects.
-ADFA also complied with 1602 Program reporting requirements in submitting quarterly project performance reports and annual certification reports to Treasury.
-That said, we also want to emphasize the need for continued diligence on the part of Treasury and ADFA to ensure compliance with the 1602 Program requirements over the remaining 15-year compliance period.
+We also found that RIH established a process for monitoring the long-term viability of 1602 Program funded projects and their compliance with program requirements.
+At the time of our review, there were no matters impacting the long-term viability of 1602 Program funded projects and their compliance with Section 42 of the IRC.
+Furthermore, RIH complied with 1602 Program reporting requirements in submitting quarterly project performance reports and annual certification reports to Treasury.
+As such, we make no recommendation in this report.
+Nonetheless, we do want to emphasize the need for continued diligence on the part of Treasury and RIH to ensure compliance with the 1602 Program requirements over the remaining 15-year compliance period.